basher83/automation-scripts/docs/security/SECURITY_ANALYSIS_REPORT.md

 ### 5. **Network Security**

-- Always use HTTPS/TLS for API communications
+- Prefer HTTPS/TLS for API communications (or add strong integrity checks when using HTTP on trusted LANs)
 - Implement timeout values for network operations
 - Consider implementing retry logic with exponential backoff